 - We will transform the way that people can contact us and how we resolve their enquiries.
 This contact and resolution model will enable us to recognise and respond appropriately to the needs of individuals and communities, with a continued commitment to localism. - We will modernise our operating model to ensure we achieve maximum impact with our available resources.
-We will enhance our culture to empower and support effective decision making at a local and national level. - We will strengthen partnership working, identifying areas of shared improvement and opportunities to provide value for money services. - We will continue to recognise and invest in the development and wellbeing of our workforce. - We will strengthen the diversity of our whole workforce and change the mix of skills and experience to address evolving needs. - We will introduce technology to enable workforce efficiency and operational effectiveness, using analytics, better quality data and wider sources to improve decision making. - We will scale and change our cyber capability to respond to emerging cyber related crimes and we will continue to invest in Scotland's forensic science capabilities. - We will transform our corporate services, improving processes and systems to support and enable a modern national service.
+We will enhance our culture to empower and support effective decision making at a local and national level. - We will strengthen partnership working, identifying areas of shared improvement, opportunities and clarity of roles and responsibilities to provide value for money services. - We will continue to recognise and invest in the development and wellbeing of our workforce. - We will strengthen the diversity of our whole workforce and change the mix of skills and experience to address evolving needs. - We will introduce technology to enable workforce efficiency and operational effectiveness, using analytics, better quality data and wider sources to improve decision making. - We will scale and change our cyber capability to respond to emerging cyber related crimes and we will continue to invest in Scotland's forensic science capabilities. - We will transform our corporate services, improving processes and systems to support and enable a modern national service. - We will establish a centre of excellence in our change function, building our capability in areas such as management of information, financial controls and governance. - We will invest in specialist transformation capabilities and workforce skills, embedding individuals who are able to deliver professional transformation and strategic change.